 Monitoring is an on-going process of evaluating the programmatic and fiscal compliance amongst the agencies/programs with which AC-OCAP contracts.
 The purpose of AC-OCAP's monitoring process is to ensure that programs and services are being operated in alignment with federal Community Services Block Grant regulations, and the terms and conditions of both the State and city contracting process.
 Monitoring also serves as a means for identifying program challenges early on and taking the necessary corrective action.
 Evaluation is intended to help determine what programs work and why they work in order to identify best practices.
-As part of AC-OCAP's monitoring protocol, the agency will continue to review and assess information documented in the mid-year and annual reports submitted by contractors, bi-monthly review of request for funds, and conduct on site fiscal and programmatic monitoring visits.
+As part of AC-OCAP's monitoring protocol, the agency will continue to review and assess information documented in the mid-year and annual reports submitted by contractors, bi-monthly review of request for funds, and conduct 1) desk audits, and 2) on site fiscal and programmatic monitoring visits using the agencies' monitoring tool.